Category | Cinnamon RSS feed for this section

 20 Apr

 Traditional rabri can be pretty heavy with its high content of sugar and condensed milk.
 Its usual pairing with malpua and jalebi (while delicious!) doesn’t help either if you’re watching your weight.
 Enter my recipe of fresh fruit rabri – the best sort of dessert to satiate your sweet tooth even on a healthy diet.
 No refined sugar, no tinned condensed milk – this rabri is sweetened only with natural nutrient-rich dates and apricots.
-No canned fruit either – only wholesome seasonal stuff.
+No canned fruit either – only fresh seasonal stuff.

 (more…)